 Information Literacy is the ability to think critically about information.
-It is the ability to evaluate information to determine if the information is appropriate and relevant for your needs.
+It is the ability to evaluate the information provided to determine if the information is appropriate for your needs.
 Information Literacy helps promote problem solving skills and thinking skills - asking questions and seeking answers.
-Information literacy starts with realizing the need for information, then locating information, evaluating and synthesizing information found and then finally forming conclusions with the application of information.
+It is finding information and sources and evaluating the information and sources and being able to form opinions and draw conclusions based on the information.

 This concept includes the skills of understanding how to:

 Below are some links to definitions and examples of Critical Thinking:

 Below are some links to definitions and examples of Synthesizing Information:

 What is Critical Thinking?
 Let us start with what it is NOT.
 It is NOT being negative, showing displeasure or disapproval or being emotionally judgmental.
 That is the social connotation of the word "critical".
 In the academic and clinical practice setting, the phrase "critical thinking" has a positive meaning.

 Per Dictionary.com, critical thinking is defined as "disciplined thinking that is clear, rational, open-minded, and informed by evidence". (http://www.dictionary.com/browse/critical-thinking)